angelacorte/presentation-aggregate-clf-cbf/content/_index.md

 +++

-title = "Guide for writing markdown slides" description = "A Hugo theme for creating Reveal.js presentations" outputs = ["Reveal"]
+title = "Integration of Control Lyapunov and Control Barrier Functions for Safety-Critical Guarantees in Aggregate Computing" description = "Presentation slides for talk on CLF and CBF in Aggregate Computing." outputs = ["Reveal"]

 +++

-# Title
+# Integration of Control Lyapunov and Control Barrier Functions for Safety-Critical Guarantees in Aggregate Computing

 [**Angela Cortecchia**](mailto:angela.cortecchia@unibo.it)